mariacha/github-import/README.md

 3. Update the paths in the script.
 There are quite a few that are hard-coded.
 4. Visit the make-import.php script in your browser.
 This will update the contents of `exported.csv`
 5. If you have images associated with your Notion cards, you can commit them to the repo, or to the repo's wiki.
 The script currently assumes you've done the latter, in a folder called "notion-imgs" .
 Example: `https://github.com/mariacha/github-import/wiki/notion-imgs/`
+6. Create any milestones referenced in the tickets.
+Unlike labels, Github won't auto-create milestones based on titles.
-6. Use `githubCsvTools exported.csv --token=[Use yours] --organization=yourname --repository=therepo` to create all the issues in exported.csv.
+7. Use `githubCsvTools exported.csv --token=[Use yours] --organization=yourname --repository=therepo` to create all the issues in exported.csv.
 It's recommended you test this on a test repo first (one you can delete when you're done).